saketh33/Python-tricks/README.md

 It converts any video to audio using moviepy library
 # Notifier for PC
 It can send notofication to your pc using pynotifier library and it aslo u need win10toast library
+# Check IP address
+You can check your host details and ur ip address using socket library